 Flexibility: Rather than reserving group seats for a particular flight, we keep your flight options open to give you greater choice of departure airport, airline, flight times, cabin class etc.

 Airports & Airlines: There are two main airports in Sicily: Catania and Palermo.
 This tour is designed for use with Catania airport.
 Use of Palermo airport is impractical for transfers.
 Direct flights to Catania are available from a number of UK airports, enabling various flight options.

 Book with us or book your own: Once we have confirmed availability of the tour, you can choose either to book your flights with us, or to make your own travel arrangements.
 Before booking any flights of your own please ensure we have confirmed the availability of the tour as our tours are subject to minimum and maximum numbers of participants.

 Airfares: Ask us for a quote.
 Use the reservation/enquiries form or call 0121 444 1854.

-ATOL Protection: If you book your flights with us you will be ATOL protected, which means that you will not lose your money or be stranded abroad if we or the airline go out of business.
+ATOL Protection: If you book your flights with us you will be ATOL protected, which means that you will not lose your money or be stranded abroad if things go wrong.
 If you book your own flights they may not be ATOL protected, even if you book direct with the airline or with an online search facility.